10 Oct 2019

 ~ Experience in communication, with a demonstrated ability in the design and implementation of online communication strategies;

-~ Proven working experience as digital media specialist;
+~ Proven working experience as a digital media specialist;

 ~ Experience in managing social media campaigns that boost follower growth, engagement and website traffic;